 Understanding the Logic for of Trading in Unused Licenses for S/4HANA

 SAP often offers customers the ability to trade in unused licenses for a credit towards a HANA or S/4HANA purchase.
 The motivation by the sales rep is clear, as they are incentivized by SAP to push both of these products.
-And in fact, some entities that provide SAP licensing advice, advise their clients to do just this.
+And, some entities that provide SAP licensing advice, advise their clients to do just this.

 The logic for Snow Software’s proposal for trading in licenses for S/4HANA is laid out in their article Use S/4HANA to Get Rid of your SAP Shelfware?